Apply Now

 • Best practices for designing HTTP APIs

-• Understanding the style differences between public (generic) and private (specialized) APIs, and when to use which
+• Understanding the style differences between public (generic) and private (specialised) APIs, and when to use which

 • Tooling